Projects

 Scaleup plan users can manually add and remove people from a project.
 To manage users, ppen your project and go to the People tab

-See project roles for more information what actions can each role perform.
+See project roles for more information on what actions can each role perform.

 How to change permissions